csjames/BreathEasyServer/README.md

 ### Set Up ###

-* Summary of set up
-* Configuration
-* Dependencies
+* Clone the repository
-* Database configuration
+* Install nodejs
+* In the root directory run npm install
+* Start MongoDB (leave default port number)
+* In the root directory run node server.js
+* Go to localhost:8080 to access the running server
 * How to run tests
 * Deployment instructions